Global Conservation

 The M3 Radar is a mobile radar that can be transported to different areas for protection across the marine protected area.

-Global Conservation Leads Anti-Poaching Radar Initiative
+Global Conservation Leads Anti-Poaching Compliance Initiative

 As part of our Global Marine Parks Defense, we have strategically installed an innovative, technological tool that acts as a fully off-grid autonomous system which facilitates remote surveillance, understanding nautical activities, detecting illegal fishing, and recreational activities in the southern area of the Bahía de Loreto National Park, the fishing refuges, and the remote islands of the protected area.